tymyrddin/testlab/source/docs/siem/wazuh-single-node.md

 ![Up!](../../_static/images/wazuh-docker10.png)

-The JobSweeper by default will keep going.
-Pointing my browser to the server gives:
+When the JobSweeper starts, which by default will keep going, pointing browser to the IP of the server VM gives:

 ![Up!](../../_static/images/wazuh-docker11.png)

-Next up is a multi-node, with lrt's encrypt certificates, and agent enrollment.
+Next up is a multi-node, with let's encrypt certificates, and agent enrollment.

 ## Resources